alanmitchell/bmon-website/guide/use-data.md

 ![]({{ site.baseurl }}/assets/guide/use-data/image8.png)
 <br>{: #image8}*Example of an Hourly Profile Plot Used to Measure Differences in a
-Building’s Electric Use on Occupied and Unoccupied Days*
+Building’s Electric Use on Occupied and Unoccupied Days*{: .small_text}

 Another useful plot called the “Hourly Profile of a Sensor" helps show how a sensor reading varies depending on the hour of the day and the day